rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/monitoring-alerting-guides/customize-grafana-dashboard.md

 1. In the left navigation menu, click **Monitoring.**
 1. Click **Grafana.** The Grafana dashboard should open in a new tab.
 1. Go to the log in icon in the lower left corner and click **Sign In.**
 1. Log in to Grafana.
-The default Admin username and password for the Grafana instance is `admin/prom-operator`.
+The default Admin username and password for the Grafana instance is `admin` and `prom-operator`.
 (Regardless of who has the password, cluster administrator permission in Rancher is still required access the Grafana instance.)
 Alternative credentials can also be supplied on deploying or upgrading the chart.

 ### Getting the PromQL Query Powering a Grafana Panel